Fitting your life into one bag is no small task. We’re here to help.

 Backpack Fabric and Material

 There are a ton of fabrics and materials out there, too.
-When looking at fabrics, you’ll often see a number followed by a D—250D, 950D, 1500D, etc. The D stands for denier, a term used to measure the thickness and weight of a fabric—specifically the yarn.
-The formal definition is the mass (in grams) per 9,000 meters of thread—so lightweight fabrics (like silk) have a very low denier, while heavier fabrics have a higher denier.
+When looking at fabrics, you’ll often see a number followed by a D—250D, 950D, 1500D, etc. The D stands for denier, a term used to measure the fabric’s thickness and weight—specifically the yarn.
+The formal definition is the mass (in grams) per 9,000 meters of thread, so lightweight fabrics (like silk) have a very low denier, while heavier fabrics have a higher denier.
 When it comes to backpacks, a higher denier is not necessarily better.
-In general, a higher denier will be more durable, (depending on the fabric & weave) but also heavier.
-While denier can tell you the weight and thickness of a material, the type of material, weave, and manufacturing involved will ultimately tell you more about the strength and durability.
-Although not completely mandatory, here are some materials to look out for when selecting your pack:
+In general, a higher denier will be more durable (depending on the fabric & weave) but also heavier.
+While the denier can tell you the weight and thickness of a material, the type of material, weave, and manufacturing involved will ultimately tell you more about its strength and durability.
+Here are some materials you’ll come across when selecting your pack, along with the pros and cons of each one.

-Pretty close in property to standard nylon, “rip-stop” nylon has a special, square weave that prevents further ripping from happening after a puncture.
-It has an incredibly high strength-to-weight ratio and, as the name implies, it is extremely resistant to rips and tears.
-The reason why it is so strong is that additional fibers are sewn into the weave.
-Rip-stop nylon was developed in World War II as a stronger alternative to silk parachutes, and is currently used in ejector seat parachutes for fighter pilots!
+Pretty close in property to standard nylon, “ripstop” nylon has a unique square weave that prevents further tearing from happening after a puncture.
+It has an incredibly high strength-to-weight ratio, and, as the name implies, it is highly resistant to rips and tears.
+The reason why it’s so strong is that additional fibers are sewn into the weave.
+Ripstop Nylon was developed in World War II as a more robust alternative to silk parachutes and is currently used in ejector seat parachutes for fighter pilots!

-Ballistic nylon refers to any nylon fabric that has a “ballistic weave,” which is a variation on the simple basketweave.
-This gives it excellent tensile and tear strength—especially when layered—but also makes it heavier than a lot of other materials.
+Ballistic Nylon refers to any nylon fabric with a “ballistic weave,” a variation on the simple basketweave.
+This gives it excellent tensile and tear strength—especially when layered—and makes it heavier than a lot of other materials.
 Keep in mind that ballistic nylon almost exclusively comes in black.
 Why is it called ballistic?
-It was originally used on flak jackets for World War II airmen, to protect them from artillery-shell and bullet fragmentations.
-PSA: We do not condone the use of backpacks for protection in war zones.
+It was initially used on flak jackets for World War II airmen to protect them from artillery-shell and bullet fragmentations.
+PSA: We do not recommend the use of backpacks for protection in war zones.